Incoming Students

 I have AP credit for MATH 21 and MATH 22, but I was thinking of enrolling in one of these again as a refresher.
 Will DukeHub let me do that?

 Yes.
-If you have AP credit for MATH 21, you can enroll in MATH 111L.
+If you have AP credit for MATH 21, you can still enroll in MATH 111L.
 However, you will lose the AP credit as this is considered repeating a course.
 (See the Math's Department's placement information.)

 I scored a 5 on the AP Chemistry exam, so I can go into CHEM 201DL (organic chemistry).
 How hard is organic chemistry?